Eave vents built to protect.

 Vulcan Vents makes ember-resistant vents for trusses and rafters including:

-- Tabbed (winged) eaves for trusses and rafters
+- Tabbed (winged) Eave vents for trusses and rafters

-*Under-eave vents available for new construction and in retrofit kits to install on existing vents.
+*Under-eave vents available for new construction and retrofits to install over existing vents.

 It’s time for your home to protect itself.